 Modifications of Financial Liability.
 The Group considers both qualitative and quantitative factors in assessing whether a modification of financial liabilities is substantial or not.
 The terms are considered substantially different if the present value of the cash flows under the new terms, including any fees paid net of any fees received and discounted using the original effective interest rate, is at least 10% different from the present value of the remaining cash flows of the original financial liability.
-However, under certain circumstances, modification or exchange of a financial liability may still be considered substantial, even where the present value of the remaining cash flows of the original financial liability.
+However, under certain circumstances, modification or exchange of a financial liability may still be considered substantial, even where the present value of the cash flows under the new terms is less than 10.0% different from the present value of the remaining cash flows of the original financial liability.
 There may be situations where the modification of the financial liability is so fundamental that immediate derecognition of the original financial liability is appropriate (e.g., restructuring a financial liability to include an embedded equity component).